SPG64/Super-Mario-Starshine/res/main/index.md

 # Super Mario Starshine

-Welcome to Super Mario Starhine's offical website!
+Welcome to Super Mario Starshine's offical website!

 Here you can find some FaQ's and the download links.